 This is part journal and part cover letter.
 It's my short story of my professional life that I have always wanted to put to paper.
 If it's longer than you want to read that's fine.
 You won't hurt my feelings.

 I grew up in a small town in rural southwest Missouri, but after a ten year vacation in Chicago, I now live in the suburbs of Detroit Michigan with my wife and two daughters.
-I work out of my home office as a Principal Systems Architect for CSG Systems.
+I work for a small fitech startup in downtown Detroit.

 Explaining what I do for a living is always a challenge.
 Most people asking such questions aren't looking for specifics.
 "IT guy" or "programmer" usually fits the bill.
 Sometimes when I'm in the mood I will respond with "Computer Scientist" or "Super Geek".
 Occasionally, I will meet someone that is interested (usually someone in the biz).
-That is when I give a short speech about how I work for a software company called CSG Systems - a communications industry service provider.
-I explain that we handle the billing and business support systems for the largest providers in North America.
+That is when I give a short speech about how I work for startup in downtown Detroit that provides invoicing, accounting, and payment services to small businesses.
 That usually satisfies the majority of the people in this curious minority, but every once in a while someone wants to know what I do.
 That's a longer story that I will get to in a bit - first some context.